-In 2017, operating expenses before the impairment of non-current assets decreased by 17.2% as compared to 2016, due a decrease of stabilization expenses of Reficar and a decrease in taxes because of the reduction of the wealth tax rate.
+In 2018, operating expenses before the impairment of non-current assets decreased by 24.6% as compared to 2017, due to stabilization expenses of the Cartagena Refinery which was reflected in lower maintenance expenses, contracted services and general expenses.

-In 2016, operating expenses before the impairment of non-current assets increased by 27.3% as compared to 2015, due to an increase in labor expenses related to our voluntary retirement plan in 2016 and other expenses related to the start-up of operations at Reficar.
+In 2017, operating expenses before the impairment of non-current assets decreased by 17.2% as compared to 2016, due to a decrease of stabilization expenses of the Cartagena Refinery and a decrease in taxes because of the reduction of the wealth tax rate.